-- Candidates are not allowed retakes in GCSE (exceptional circumstances will be considered in Maths and English for example, if a certain grade in Maths is required for entry to a candidate's chosen university course) - Retake decisions will be made in consultation with the Candidates, subject teachers and the Subject Leaders.
+• Candidates are not allowed retakes in GCSE (exceptional circumstances will be considered in Maths and English - for example, if a certain grade in Maths is required for entry to a candidate's chosen university course)

+- Candidates are allowed to retake A level units but only after consultation with the Subject Leader - Retake decisions will be made in consultation with the Candidates, subject teachers and the Subject Leaders.
 (See also 'Exam Fees'.)